sssshi/academic-kickstart/content/post/index.md

 date: 2020-3-01
 title: Real or Not?
 NLP with Disaster Tweets（Assignment1）
 ---

-# Real or Not?
-NLP with Disaster Tweets
 Predict which Tweets are about real disasters and which ones are not